lunartechfreek/pawfect-pups/README.md

 The top section of the page features a page title, a slogan, a quotation box and a paragraph explaining a bit about our company.
 All of these use a responsive unit of measurement to increase in size as the screen does and font sizes are adjusted through media queries where necessary.

 At the bottom of the page we have three images of dogs that are clickable links to different pages on the site.
-I used an overlay on the images to further increase accessibility with the contrast of the font.
+I used an `background-blend-mode` rule on the images to further increase accessibility with the contrast of the font.
 Each of these has a hover pseudo class applied so when you hover over the text it turns orange and the cursor turns into a pointer.
 Being a responsive website I have displayed these in a column on smaller screen sizes and in a row on larger screens.
 I did this by using a flex-box and changing the direction through a media query.

 <details>
 <summary>Mobile Home Page</summary>